 I’m still not confident with how and where I should set up my garden bed.
 Can we arrange a site visit to do a quote?

 We’ve got a very narrow profit margin on our garden beds and it does not allow for us to do free on site quotes.
-However, we do offer Site A&A Visits.
-These are $200 for up to two hours on site ($300 for weekend visits).
+However, we do offer Site Consults.
 During this time, we can help you analyse the site and make recommendations about how best to utilise your outdoor space.
-We may even recommend that you DON’T buy any raised garden beds ad look at other solutions such as Edible Forest Gardens or gardening straight in the soil.
+We may even recommend that you DON’T buy any raised garden beds and look at other solutions such as Edible Forest Gardens or gardening straight in the soil.
 Have a look at our Site Visits Page for more information on this.

 Alternatively, you can draw a basic map of your site (with relevant measurements) and email these through to firstname.lastname@example.org.
 We can then make a few recommendations based on this.
 Some photographs of the area may also help.
 Please be patient and allow a few days for us to get back to you.